i8g9/pdt-mid-term/README.md

 ![project screenshot](./projectscreenshot.png "project screenshot")

+This app is available to see at : https://pdt-mid-term.herokuapp.com/

 # PDT MID TERM

 This Web App is made in order to satisfy the assigment from the Pyschology and Design Thinking Course.